jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize_headers_with_options.rs` - Demonstrates
   serializing instances of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_headers_with_options2.rs` - Demonstrates
+  serializing instances of a Serde derived data structure to a worksheet.

 * `doc_worksheet_serialize_intro.rs` - Demonstrates serializing instances
   of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_intro2.rs` - Demonstrates serializing instances
+  of a Serde derived data structure to a worksheet.
+This version uses header deserialization.

 * `doc_worksheet_serialize_vectors.rs` - Demonstrates serializing instances
   of a Serde derived data structure with vectors to a worksheet.